MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/tutorial-private-forest.md

 Depending on how you intend to use the cluster, you may want to add a couple more network adapters to each Azure Stack HCI VM for more versatile testing.
 To do this, connect to your host server using Windows Admin Center and go to **Virtual machines > MSLab-(node) > Settings > Networks**.
 Make sure to select **Advanced > Enable MAC Address Spoofing**.
 If this isn't enabled, you may encounter failed connectivity tests when trying to create a cluster.

+## Register Windows Admin Center with Azure

+Connect to your lab Windows Admin Center using either the external URL or using Edge on the domain controller, and [Register Windows Admin Center with Azure](../manage/register-windows-admin-center.md).

 ## Clean up resources

-If you selected Y to cleanup unnecessary files and folders, then cleanup is already done.
+If you selected **Y** to cleanup unnecessary files and folders, then cleanup is already done.
 If you prefer to do it manually, navigate to C:\Labs and delete any unneeded files.

 ## Next steps

-You're now ready to connect to your lab Windows Admin Center using either the external URL or by launching Edge on the domain controller, and proceed to the Cluster Creation Wizard.
+You're now ready to proceed to the Cluster Creation Wizard.

 > [!div class="nextstepaction"]
 > [Create an Azure Stack HCI cluster](create-cluster.md)